Frequently Asked Questions

 When planting dragon fruit:

-1. Space plants 1.8-3 meters apart for commercial plantings.
+1. Space plants 6-9 foot apart for commercial plantings.

-2. For container growing, use a large pot (at least 10 gallons, eventually up to 20 gallons for mature plants).
+2. For container growing, use a large pot (at least 5-7 gallons, for a single mature plant.
+Use 25-50 gallons for 4 mature plants).

 3. Plant during the warmer months for best results.